JordanChoo/semantic-links/README.md

-# Welcome to Semantic Links!
+# Welcome to Semantic Links! 👋

 > :warning: **This is a proof of concept script** and should not be used in a production environment

 Semantic Links uses vector search to identify internal linking opportunities at scale from Wordpress XML export files.

+**Want a step by step tutorial breaking down this script?
+Well [boogie on over here](https://jordanchoo.com/blog/finding-internal-link-opportunities-at-scale-with-vector-search/)💃🕺**

 ## Tech Stack
 Two main platforms are used which are: